 You can also factor in the use of sustainable materials such as recycled and virgin papers, plant-based packing peanuts and bio-plastics.
 Soy-based inks are also a greener alternative to petroleum-based inks, as they come from a renewable source and makes recycling paper easier as well.

 A significant amount of energy is spent from the packaging production down to the logistics.
 So, streamlining these processes is necessary to reduce energy consumption.
-One way to effectively do that is by incorporating a space-saving design in your packaging.
+One way to effectively do that is by incorporating a space-saving design in your packaging which may be useful for all businesses, for example house moving companies.

 This initiative not only optimises the delivery of your products, it also helps drive like-minded consumers towards your product, considering it provides better value for their money.